pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 DELEG-unaware clients might ask for a name which belongs to a zone delegated only with DELEG RRs (that is, without any NS RRs).
 Such a zone is not resolvable for DELEG-unaware clients.
-From the perspective of DELEG-unaware client, the DELEG record itself does create a zone cut.
+From the perspective of a DELEG-unaware client, the DELEG record itself does not create a zone cut.

 DELEG-aware authoritative server implementation has two options: